-RPA which is known as Robotic Process Automation is a process used for the automation using specific automation tools like ByteScout to perform the mundane or repetitive tasks such as data entry, PDF invoice processing or any such business process which uses a particular set of activities.
+RPA which is known as Robotic Process Automation is a process used for automation using specific automation tools like ByteScout to perform the mundane or repetitive tasks such as data entry, PDF invoice processing, or any such business process uses a particular set of activities.
 On the other hand, Java is a general-purpose programming language used in many applications like web development, Android App development, and Automation as well.
-So, RPA is a tool based technology but Java is a language-based technology.
+So, RPA is a tool-based technology but Java is a language-based technology.

 RPA tools and industry which is now progressing at a very rapid rate is still very new technology if compared with Java which was built in 1995.
 Java enjoys a strong presence among the developers all over the world, RPA is also catching up very fast whenever there is talk about ideas of automating business processes.

 Most tools related to RPA uses sophisticated drag and drop functionality or simpler interface to work, integrate and automate the stuff while working on Java requires the person to be proficient in writing the proficient codes of Java programming language and hence more requirements of technical skills as compared to RPA.

 As mentioned in the above point, RPA is a process that offers more user-friendly and non-technical options to dealing with the business process to automate them, it is natural that this requires less effort to become an expert of this.
 On a different note, learning Java requires the person to devote months of time to be proficient in the Java programming language in order to build the required products or services.